 The methods, estimates and judgments we use in applying our accounting policies have a significant impact on the results we report in our consolidated financial statements, which we discuss under the heading "Results of Operations" following this section of our Management's Discussion and Analysis.
 Some of our accounting policies require us to make difficult and subjective judgments, often as a result of the need to make estimates of matters that are inherently uncertain.
-Our most critical accounting estimates include the assessment of recoverability of goodwill, which could impact goodwill impairments; the assessment of recoverability of long-lived assets, which primarily impacts operating income if impairment exists.
-Below, we discuss these policies further, involved.
-Other key accounting policies, including revenue recognition, are less subjective and involve a far lower degree of estimates and judgment.
+Our most critical accounting estimates include the assessment of recoverability of goodwill, which could impact goodwill impairments, and the assessment of recoverability of long-lived assets, which primarily impacts operating income if impairment exists.
+Below, we discuss these policies further, as well as the estimates and judgments involved.
+Other key accounting policies, including revenue recognition, are less subjective and involve a far lower degree of estimation and judgment.